brianfrankcooper/YCSB/jdbc/README.md

 | SQL Server    |       	|			|			|			| SELECT TOP (?)			|

-`db.dialect` is supported for the following databases:
+`db.dialect` is supported for the following databases where auto detection is not sufficient and/or additional control is warranted:

 | Database 			| insert 	| select 						| delete 	| update 	| select ... limit 					|
 | --            	| --      	| --							| --		| --		| --								|